DCAN-Labs/HBCD-MADE/docs/source/container_info.rst

   * The output directory to store the results (this will be the same for all subjects in a study).
   * The BIDS directory with the input data.
   * The participant label whose EEG data you want to process.
-  * The session label to process for the given participant. (**V03** is the only session label available as of September 2024).
+  * The session label to process for the given participant. (**V03** is the only session label available for HBCD data as of September 2024).

 Running HBCD-MADE
 ------------------

 **An example command to run HBCD-MADE:**

-This example will run processing for the test file available `here <https://osf.io/wg46a/>`_, using the configuration file ``proc_settings_HBCD.json.`` Note that the path to the electrode positioning files is determined in the json and not as an
+This example will run processing for sub-1's ses-1, using the configuration file ``proc_settings_HBCD.json.`` Note that the path to the electrode positioning files is determined in the json and not as an